Mississippi lt. gov took part in Confederate frat parties

 JACKSON, Miss.
 (AP) — While in college in the 1990s, Mississippi Lt.
 Gov. Tate Reeves took part in his fraternity’s Old South parties.
-And at such Kappa Alpha parties, members often wore Confederate costumes, a common practice among chapters in the South.
+And at such Kappa Alpha parties, members often wore Confederate costumes, a common practice among chapters in the South at the time.

 A yearbook photo from Reeves’ time in the fraternity shows members dressed in Confederate outfits.

-Reeves, a Republican, is the top fundraiser in this year’s governor’s race.
+Republican Reeves, 44, is running for governor this year and has raised more money than any candidate in the race.
+He has been elected four times to statewide office — two terms as state treasurer and two as lieutenant governor.

-While he was in Kappa Alpha at Millsaps College, some in the fraternity were disciplined for wearing afro wigs and Confederate battle flags and shouting racial slurs at black students in 1994.
+While he was in Kappa Alpha at the private Millsaps College in Jackson, some in the fraternity were disciplined for wearing afro wigs and Confederate battle flags and shouting racial slurs at black students in October 1994.

 Most Read Nation & World Stories